sanger-archive/aker-flimsy/README.md

 The properties are read and sent off agnostically: you can put whatever properties in here you want, and the script will happily send them, but the work orders service might not happily receive them.

 ### `receiveworkorders.py`
-This script listens for posts on a specified port (default 3400).
+This script listens for posts on a specified port (default `3400`).
 It will carry on listening until it errors (or quit via `ctrl c`).
-While it runs, it keeps a list of all posts it has received, and outputs the complete list to `stdout` each time a new one comes in.
+While it runs, it prints out any post request it receives, and writes all requests to a file (default `orders.txt`).

 Examples:

-    ./receiveworkorders.py           # default port
+    ./receiveworkorders.py                 # default port and file
     ./receiveworkorders.py -p 8000         # port 8000
+    ./receiveworkorders.py -o filename.txt # write to specified file
+    ./receiveworkorders.py -f              # overwrite the output file without asking for confirmation ./receiveworkorders.py -a              # append to the output file rather than overwriting

 Run `./receiveworkorders.py -h` to see the usage information.

-### In Windows (untested)

-In Windows, you need to have a Python 2 executable in your `PATH` and use it explicitly to run the scripts.

-Examples:

-    python receiveworkorders.py
-    python postproducts.py -u http://workordersurl:4000/catalogue -f sequencing.txt